Bacon Jam Recipe

 Instructions

-- Cut your bacon into 3/4 inch pieces and cook until crisp, stirring it around often.
+- Chop your bacon and cook until almost crisp, stirring it around often.

-- Add in the onions and saute for about 6 minutes.
+- Add in the onions and sauté for about 5 minutes.

-- Next, add in the garlic paste (preferred) or garlic and saute for 1-2 minutes, stirring the whole time.
+- Next, add in the garlic and sauté for 1-2 minutes, stirring the whole time.

-- Add in brown sugar, vinegar and water.
+- Add in brown sugar, vinegars and water.
 Stir and bring to a simmer over medium heat.

-- Add in Thyme sprigs and pepper and continue simmering, stirring often, for 10 minutes, being careful not to burn.
+- Add in Thyme sprigs and pepper and continue simmering another few minutes, stirring often, being careful not to burn.

 - Taste and adjust seasoning to your preference if necessary.